Darren Callahan: Music groups

 Callahan's first band, The Life and Times, got a recording contract when he was 16.
 They opened for acts including The Smithereens and 10,000 Maniacs.
 His pop group, OO OO WA, signed to Limited Potential Records and put out two LPs and two EPs in the mid-1990s.
 They released a four-disc boxset in commemoration of their first album, Screen Kiss, in 2003 and re-released the album in 2015.
 They released a new demo and compilation called Lost Valentines in 2020.
 Travel, a noise rock band featuring poet Matt Hart, released a 100-song boxset with Brazildisc in 2018 and re-released the EP Whiteout!!!
 Brazildisc also re-released The Globe Hotel by Teenage Blackout.
 In 2021, he released When a Pill Becomes a Law, a 13-song solo record, and a four-volume singles collection of his songs from the late 1990s.
 Other musical groups he is or has been part of include DJ Powda, Italian Aviation, Telegraph, The Dictionary, and The Sad Comedies.
 Callahan is president and founder of Phantom Soundtracks recording company.

-He has also executive-produced songs for the late Dayton, Ohio industrial band Dementia Precox, including overseeing a re-release of their 1986 album Huh?, and has produced the shoegaze band The Loud Bangs.
+He has also executive-produced songs for the late Dayton, Ohio industrial band Dementia Precox, including overseeing a re-release of their 1986 album Huh?, and has produced London, U.K. trip hop rapper K C Q, as well as the shoegaze band The Loud Bangs, and many others.

 Novels

-Callahan's first book, Hours Until We Sleep, was self-published.
-The Audrey Green Chronicles trilogy, City of Human Remains, and The Vanishing of Archie Gray were all published by Brazilbook.
+The Audrey Green Chronicles trilogy, City of Human Remains, and The Vanishing of Archie Gray were all published by Brazilbook, then later reissued by Hudson & Hader NYC.
 Trouble Press published a collection called Twin Cinema, made up of 31 of his fiction and non-fiction pieces.
 The Vanishing of Archie Gray was named Critics Choice by the Chicago Reader.
 6 the Rise (2000) and City of Human Remains (2008) were re-published by Hudson & Hader in 2020 with new art, text, and design.
-Callahan's other novels include Unsettled and Deep Freeze.
+Callahan's early novels include Unsettled and Deep Freeze.
+Callahan's first book, Hours Until We Sleep, was self-published.

 Personal life

 Callahan lives with his wife, son, and daughter in Los Angeles.
+His wife hosts the popular podcast The Things We Know on Apple.